tahmidislam2003/splunk-siem-lab/README.md

 This is the second SIEM in the lab, deployed alongside Wazuh.
 The goal was to run the same three attack simulations through a different detection platform and build detections using SPL (Splunk's query language) rather than Wazuh's rule engine.

 Running two SIEMs against the same attacks shows how the same event data looks through different lenses: Wazuh correlates automatically using pre-built rules, Splunk requires you to write the queries yourself.
-Both approaches matter in real environments.

 ---